Pastor, I trust your last Sunday was a blessed worship experience.

-When it comes to special Sundays, I’ve learned not to measure success by counting noses and nickels.
+When it comes to special Sundays, I’ve learned to stop measuring success by counting noses and nickels.
 Don’t get me wrong, we count every dame, dude, and dime.
 But their abundance or lack thereof does not determine my worth to Christ and success in His service.

-There is one thing about special Sundays that I’m absolutely certain about.
-Our regular congregation and our many unchurched guests need to hear a clear presentation of the good news message of Jesus Christ.
-Pastor, that’s what your congregation needs on holidays, holy days, and attendance emphasis days.
+There is one thing about special Sundays that I’m absolutely sure about.
+Our regular congregation and our unchurched guests need to hear a clear presentation of the good news message of Jesus Christ.
+Pastor, that’s what your congregation needs on holidays, holy days, and high attendance emphasis days.

 Enjoy the opportunity and be gracious in your delivery of the Good News.

 2. Be brief in length for the sake of family gatherings.

 Sunday is not all about you and the sound of your voice.
 And special days such as Easter, Mother’s Day, and Christmas (and others) are even less about you than you could imagine.
 The families in your congregation have planned to spend some time together.
 Respect that, and you will be beloved for years to come.
 I’ve never heard a sincere complaint about a short sermon.

 In most people’s minds, even a bad short sermon is better than a good long sermon.
 An old saying emphasizes this truth: “if you haven’t struck oil in twenty minutes, you need to stop drilling.”
 Alas, I usually drill longer than that.

 Clarity comes when you practice brevity, and the congregation is more likely to remember some of the content.